 While your kids are lounging by the pool this summer, it might be tempting for them to open up the snack or drink with their teeth.
-Be sure and let them know that this is not what their teeth are intended for.
+Let them know that this is not what their teeth are intended for.
 Fracturing a tooth is painful and expensive.
-Explaining the repercussions to you kid is just one way to help protect their teeth.
+Explaining the repercussions to your child is just one way to help protect their teeth.

 Wear a Mouth Guard during Summer Sports

 Playing sports in the summer is a great activity for children!
 However, this great activity can be sidelined by tooth injuries.
 It’s best to buy your child a mouth guard for their favorite summer sport.

 You may be saying, “What?
 It’s summertime!”
 The flexibility of summer is wonderful, but this flexibility can often get your child out of the habit of regular brushing and flossing.
 Even though you may be traveling or spending lazy days at home, remind your kids to brush and floss their teeth.
 This is one of the most important things you can do as a parent to protect your kids’ teeth.

 Swimming is one of the best activities of the summer!
 However, the chlorine levels in your pool can affect the health of your teeth.
 Levels that are too high can soften teeth over time and make them more susceptible to decay.
 If you have a pool and would like more information about this tip in general, check out our blog post How to Protect Your Teeth in the Summertime.

 Summertime is a great time for your kids to have a checkup at their dentist!
 You don’t have to worry about them missing school or other activities.
 If you do this, it will be easier to remember when to schedule their checkups every year.

 Need a way to help pay for these bi-annual dental checkups?
 Check out this affordable dental option.